Staying Safe when Finishing a Guitar

 Safety Precautions You Should Be Taking Right Now

 We are all aware that breathing in toxic fumes is not a good idea, and there are plenty of fumes that can have a detrimental effect on your health when it comes to finishing guitars.
-In fact a lot of the materials involved with finishing have some pretty nasty fumes…don’t think it won’t effect you there are several short term and long term health problems breathing in fumes of this nature can cause including brain damage!! and to a lesser degree respiratory issues.
+In fact, a lot of the materials involved with finishing have some pretty nasty fumes…don’t think it won’t effect you.

-First make sure you have a well ventilated area to work in with plenty of open space available.
+First, make sure you have a well-ventilated area to work in with plenty of open space available.
 Never work in a completely closed environment such as your garage without at the very least having a door open and a fan circulating the air for you.
-If you do begin to feel light headed or sick always stop and take a breather.
+If you do begin to feel light headed or sick, stop immediately and take a breather.

-You should also be aware that many of the materials involved in guitar finishing are highly flammable so store them in an area that provides you with an even temperature e.g. never in direct sunlight or anywhere the temperature is likely to fluctuate.
-Obviously it’s not going to be a real good idea to smoke anywhere nearby either.
+You should also be aware that many of the materials involved in guitar finishing are highly flammable.
+Because of this, you need to store them in an area that provides you with an even temperature e.g. never in direct sunlight or anywhere the temperature is likely to fluctuate.
+Obviously, it’s not going to be a real good idea to smoke anywhere nearby either.